-Being rich in minerals and known for their healing powers, clays are often used in skincare and cosmetics, and for improving digestion.
+Being rich in minerals, clays are often used in skincare and cosmetics, and for improving digestion.
 However, when it comes to adding cosmetic clays to your skincare routine, there are so many different types and colors to choose from.
 Unlike most types of clay that can be drying for the skin, rose clay is gentle enough so that it purifies the skin while also providing hydration and soothing.
-That being said, in this article we’ll explore rose clay benefits, and discuss how is it different from other types of clays.
+That being said, in this article we’ll explore rose clay benefits, and discuss how it is different from other types of clays.

 Firstly, clay is a very fine-grained mineral substance that occurs naturally all over the world.
 In fact, there are several different types of natural clays used in skincare, which differ in mineral content, structure, origin and variety of colors.
 Interestingly enough, the color of the clay depends on the concentration of the minerals that certain clay contains.

 In addition to having different mineral properties, various clays also have different level of absorbency.
 In other words, more absorbent clays are more drying and work better for oily, acne-prone or combination skin.
 While less absorbent clays are more gentle and work better for dry, mature or sensitive skin.
 If you are interested, the overview of different types of clays is at the end of this article.